 One particular study sought to compare the impact of an intense 10-minute bout against the typical 50-minute workout.
 After a three-month observation, the surprising result was that both workouts resulted in near identical improvements in blood-sugar control and heart function.

-As long as you are ready to push yourself hard, you can stay healthy with fairly short periods of exercise activity.
+As long as you are ready to push yourself hard, you can stay healthy with fairly short periods of physical activity.

 Persons with certain chronic health conditions ranging from cardiovascular disease to type 2 diabetes are often cautioned against exercise.
 New thinking however has sought to debunk this long held belief.